yflimo/hello-world/16-18Multiple Features.md

 makes code shorter;easier to write;easier to read;makes it run much faster

-get all values of thee vectors w and x,
+- 0)get all values of thee vectors w and x,

-multiplies each pair of w and x with each other all at the same time in parallel
+- 1)multiplies each pair of w and x with each other all at the same time in parallel

-the computer takes these numbers and use specialized hardware to add together very efficiently
+- 2)the computer takes these numbers and use specialized hardware to add together very efficiently